Chief Executive Officer

-University of New Orleans Distinguish Alumnus of the Year, 2013/2014
+- University of New Orleans Distinguish Alumnus of the Year, 2013

-NASA's Distinguished Public Service Medal, 2011
+- NASA's Distinguished Public Service Medal, 2011

-Laureate of the Junior Achievement Hall of Fame, 2011
+- Laureate of the Junior Achievement Hall of Fame, 2011

-Eward Best Application of Technology, 2010
+- eWardBest Application of Technology, 2010

-Eward Growth Company of the Year President, 2009
+- eWardGrowth Company of the Year President, 2009

-Loyola University, College of Business Alumnus of the Year, 2008
+- Loyola University, College of Business Alumnus of the Year, 2008

-In 1986, Dr. Savoie founded Integrated Resources Group (IRG) and served as CEO until 1997 when IRG merged with Science & Engineering Associates (SEA).
-Dr. Savoie became president and then Chief Executive Officer of SEA and guided the company through an extraordinary growth period during which the company transitioned from a boutique consulting firm to a $124 million per year technology corporation with four subsidiaries and 14 offices in 10 states nationwide.
+In August 2004, after a 28-year career as an Engineer and CEO, Dr. Savoie left Science & Engineering Associates (SEA), where he had served as CEO since 1999, to return to school to pursue his doctorate in engineering and to devote more time to civic and humanitarian activities.
+Dr. Savoie previously founded Integrated Resources Group (IRG) in 1986 and served as CEO until IRG merged with SEA in 1997.
+Dr. Savoie became President and then CEO of SEA and guided the company through an extraordinary growth period during which the company transitioned from a small consulting firm to a $124 Million per year technology corporation with four subsidiaries and 14 offices in 10 states nationwide.
 Under Dr. Savoie's leadership, SEA's revenue grew 700% in five years.
 After its merger with ITS to form Apogen, SEA continued to grow and ultimately became part of QinetiQ North America.
-In August 2004, after a 28 year career as an engineer, including his seven years as president and then CEO of SEA, Dr. Savoie returned to school to pursue his Ph.D. in engineering and devote more time to civic and humanitarian activities.
+While CEO of SEA, Dr. Savoie served as the General Manager of a 25 company Management and Integration contractor team for the Space and Naval Warfare (SPAWAR) Information Technology Center in New Orleans, which grew to encompass 1300 people and 1000 IT professionals.

 While serving as a CEO of successively larger companies, Dr. Savoie continued his work as an engineer and consultant, primarily in nuclear power and defense.
-Most recently this has expanded to include NASA's next-generation Space Launch System and numerous economic development activities.
-Dr. Savoie previously served as the general manager of a 25-company management and integration contractor team for the Space and Naval Warfare Information Technology Center in New Orleans.
-The team grew to encompass 1,300 people and 1,000 IT professionals.
-Dr. Savoie has served as a principal consultant to the U.S. Department of Energy Office of Nuclear Energy on several programs of national significance including radioisotope production, international nuclear safety, and nuclear non-proliferation.
-For over ten years, Dr. Savoie assisted the Office of Civilian Radioactive Waste Management at the Yucca Mountain Project, the nation's high-level nuclear waste repository.
-He served in a consulting capacity at the DOE Hanford Facility, the Waste Isolation Pilot Plant, the Idaho National Engineering Laboratory, Lawrence Livermore National Laboratories, Sandia National Laboratories, Argonne National Laboratory, and Oak Ridge National Laboratory.
-Dr. Savoie has facilitated the resolution of issues ranging from the reengineering of military information systems and NASA space systems to medical isotope production, nuclear regulation, and non-lethal lasers.
+Most recently this has expanded to include NASA's next generation Space Launch System (SLS), large government information systems and numerous economic development activities.
+Dr. Savoie has served as a principal consultant to the Department of Energy (DOE) Office of Nuclear Energy on several programs of national significance including radioisotope production, international nuclear safety and nuclear non-proliferation.
+For over ten years Dr. Savoie assisted the Office of Civilian Radioactive Waste Management at the Yucca Mountain Project, the nation's high level nuclear waste repository.
+He served in a consulting capacity at the DOE Hanford Facility; the Waste Isolation Pilot Plant; the Idaho National Engineering Laboratory; Lawrence Livermore National Laboratory; Sandia National Laboratory; Argonne National Laboratory; and Oak Ridge National Laboratory.
+Dr. Savoie's work on behalf of NASA includes the Marshall Space Flight Center (MSFC), Stennis Space Center (SSC) and Michoud Assembly Facility (MAF).
+He has facilitated the resolution of issues ranging from the reengineering of military information systems and NASA space systems to medical radioisotope production, nuclear regulation, non-proliferation and non-lethal lasers.